-For only $60 extra (HST included), you can add a 1 Month Membership* to your Introductory Lesson.
+(Only available if you’ve taken the introductory lesson plus) For only $66 extra (HST included), you can add a 1 Month Membership* to your Introductory Lesson.
 The membership starts the day of the lesson, and also includes equipment rentals (shoes /harness) for the month.
 You must be 14 or older to take the lesson, though the membership is open to anyone under 14 as well.

 *This offer is available only in conjunction with the Introductory Lesson Plus, to new customers with no previous membership history at Coyote Rock Gym.
 The Introductory Package must be bought the same day as the lesson.

 Preparing for your visit

 Most climbers usually stay for about a 2 hour session.
 On your first visit you may not last quite so long as your muscles and tendons (and skin!) are not used to the strains of climbing.